 Sound familiar?
 If so, it’s time to shake things up.
 Tune into Meghan’s presentation, “Level Up: Project Management as a Leadership Role,” and discover the eight features of a leader.
 Learn how you can lead with influence, rather than a title.

 For the industry as a whole, Meghan thinks digital project management will shift more towards coaching as delivery teams become more self-directed.
 “We will continue to be the eye of the storm between client, organization and delivery team, but the role will become less tactical and more strategic.
 And flying cars.”
 Read 11 industry pros’ predictions, and add your own.

 Want to connect with peers and work through challenges together?
-Join us at Digital PM Camp.
+Join us at the 2019 Digital PM Summit.